-Parkland School District OKs Budget with Tax Increase
+Parkland School District OKs budget with tax increase

-ALLENTOWN, Pa. - The Parkland School District Board of Directors approved a 2023-2024 final budget which raises property taxes 2.5 percent Tuesday night at the Administration Center.
+ALLENTOWN, Pa. - The Parkland School District Board of Directors approved a 2023-2024 final budget which raises property taxes 2.5%.

 In explaining why spending has increased, the district cited a few areas.
 Those areas involve increasing salaries by more than $4 million, raising employee benefits by about $3.8 million, along with more than half million dollar increases in special education services and charter school costs each.